-This year, Cumbria Police told us a man finally admitted committing multiple illegal sexual acts with Alison on hospital premises; we call this abuse.
-However, the CPS decided not to pursue the case.
-It is the kind of decision you might expect in the 1970’s or 80’s; not in 2017, in a post-Saville era when Police forces are encouraging victims of historical sex crimes to come forward.
-Poor policing and outdated decisions like this are making a mockery of justice and democracy.
+In 2017 Robert Scott-Buccleuch finally admitted the illegal sex acts with Alison on NHS hospital premises; in 2001 he refused to be interviewed.
+Cumbria Police say he admitted being aware Alison was pregnant and acknowledged the abortion was the result of his actions.
+However, in 2018 the CPS decided not to prosecute him because it is “not in the public interest”.
+It is a decision you might expect in the 1970’s or 80’s; not 2017.
+In a post-Saville era when victims of historical sex crimes are encouraged to come forward, outdated decisions like this make a mockery of justice.

-The CPS; have sent out a clear message that the most vulnerable in society, the young and the mentally ill, are not worthy of justice.
-They acknowledge the evidence is clear because the individual has admitted the offences.
-However, in spite of this, the CPS do not think it will serve the Public Interest to prosecute the case.
-They have also tried to deny my family the right to have the case reviewed as they say we cannot prove a clear link between Alison’s death and the actions of the individual in question.
-Their current approach will ensure that the farcical investigation Cumbria Police undertook in 2001 may never be subject to scrutiny in a court.
+The CPS; have sent out a clear message, the vulnerable and the mentally ill who are invisible because they are no longer here to speak for themselves, don’t matter.
+If Alison or the offender were “famous” the CPS would be falling over themselves.
+The evidence is clear, a man in a publicly funded position of trust has admitted serious sexual offences that had massive repercussions.
+Why do the CPS think it is not in the Public Interest to prosecute him?
+In 2017 they tried to deny my family the right to review their decision as they said we could not prove a clear link between Alison’s death and the criminal acts in question.
+Their approach to this case will ensure the farcical investigation Cumbria Police undertook in 2001 is not subjected to scrutiny in court.
 They have also ensured that other victims of inappropriate sexual attention in the Garlands, may never be discovered.
-And of course, they have also made sure that the role they played in stopping the investigation in 2001/02 will not see the light of day.
+And of course, they have also made sure the inept role they played in the first investigation of 2001 will not see the light of day.